opendocsg/slw-judgments-backfill/2009_SGHC_42/report.md

 14     In the circumstances, counsel for the plaintiff, Mr N Sreenivasan (“Mr Sreenivasan”) confirmed that the plaintiff had no objections to SPH’s application to withdraw as a defendant.

 15     With regard to the defendants’ application for a stay of proceedings, Mr Sreenivasan refuted the defendants’ argument that there was a relationship between these proceedings and the SPA.
 He argued that the plaintiff was not seeking shares in Kingley nor disputing SPH’s title in Kingley shares.
 As the defendants were not parties to the SPA, the SPA was wholly irrelevant to the present proceedings.
-In this respect, Mr Sreenivasan relied on the decision of Lai Sui Chiu J in _Go Go Delicacy Pte Ltd v Carona Holdings Pte Ltd_ [2008] 1 SLR 161 (“ _Go Go Delicacy_ ”), where it was held that a court cannot compel non-parties to an agreement (containing an arbitration clause) to arbitrate their dispute.
+In this respect, Mr Sreenivasan relied on the decision of Lai Sui Chiu J in _Go Go Delicacy Pte Ltd v Carona Holdings Pte Ltd_ <span class="citation">[2008] 1 SLR 161</span> (“ _Go Go Delicacy_ ”), where it was held that a court cannot compel non-parties to an agreement (containing an arbitration clause) to arbitrate their dispute.

 16     Furthermore, Mr Sreenivasan also submitted that under the SPA recital (D) of the preamble (“Recital (D)”), where the plaintiff gave up his right of action “against the Company and its subsidiaries, the directors and/or the shareholders of the Company and its subsidiaries”, did not cover Tan nor SPP.
 That was because Recital (D) only referred to the assignment of the plaintiff’s rights under a particular loan agreement, not a general assignment of all of the plaintiff’s rights against the class of persons mentioned above.
 In any case, SPP did not fall within the class of persons.